cgarethc/vqsfia/README.md

 Run `npm install`

-See the two shell scripts for examples on how to create a skills profile and a progression matrix.
+See the shell scripts for examples on how to create a skills profile and a progression matrix.

 Run `node index.js -h` for help on command line options syntax.